I hope you enjoy reading this blog post.

 Plugins add more functionality to your website.
 And there are some essential plugins you may need to install and activate.

-To install plugins, click on Plugins > Create New.
+To install plugins, click on Plugins > Add New.

 Some of the important plugins to install are:

 - Yoast SEO – A top search engine optimization plugin that adds on-page optimization prompts to every page and post plus the option to customize Open Graph social media tags.